 We picked our way around the edges, until we came to another odd house, this one abandoned and falling into ruin.

-On a little hill above it there was a tiny walled graveyard, a cairn on an adjacent hill,
+On a little hill above it was a tiny walled graveyard, a cairn on an adjacent hill,

-The flat moor continued, broken in the distance by a windfarm and the edge of a Loch which we might reach tomorrow.
+The flat moor continued, broken in the distance by a windfarm and the edge of a loch which we might reach tomorrow.
 We kept one eye on our surroundings, looking for a place to camp, and the other on the GPS watch.

 And then we were there.
 A thousand miles.
 We had walked a thousand miles to this spot.
 Larks were singing, swallows diving.
 We could hear a snipe drumming away amongst the tussocks of moss.
 There was a small disused gravel pit just above the track, creating a sheltered curve around a flat centre for us to pitch the tent for the last time.
-Moss and grass had gown over the gravelly ground making it soft.
+Moss and grass had grown over the gravelly ground making it soft.
 It was perfect.
 It was just a little walk, to knock the edge off tomorrow’s distance, but it was enough to get us out into the landscape, and enough to get us to our very own imaginary Proclaimers gig.